How to be an Agile at Scale leader

 In summary, the role of leadership in Agile at Scale is multi-faceted.
 Leaders must not only manage and guide their teams, but also serve as role models, fostering an environment that supports Agile principles and values.

 However, being an agile leader is not a zero-sum game where you are either successfully agile or a failure.
-Agile itself is an ever-evolving process that iterates and develops, and so is being an agile leader.
-Your goal is to keep generating better outcomes with less time wasted with a happier and better functioning team.
+Agile is itself an ever-evolving process that iterates and develops and, therefore, so is being an agile leader.
+Your goal is to keep generating better outcomes with less time wasted by a happier and better-functioning team.